 In the Journal of Indian Ocean Archaeology, 2009-2010, the excavator claimed the presence of ancient civilisations at Pattanam.
 He also claimed Pattanam as an advanced metal working and stone cutting site with metal objects and lapidaries.
 Recently, the botanical remains claimed to have been unearthed from Pattanam were handed over to Spices Board in Kerala, a marketing and research institute for spices for palaeobotanical studies.
 Carbon 14 dating of remains from Pattanam are conducted by Georgia University.
 The ASI has been kept away and excavations are coordinated by foreign universities.
 Later, the director of KCHR Dr. P.J.
 Cherian admitted in The Hindu dated June 12 in 2011, Thiruvananthapuram edition, that, “curiously, while large collections of artifacts were found, no remnants of major structures were discovered at the site”.
 In the KCHR Annual Report, 2009-2010, there is neither reference to such urban architectural remains or photographs of trenches.
 Those who visited the site were unable to see any urban architectural remains.

 In the KCHR brochure published in February 2008 on MHP and Pattanam excavations, chairman of KCHR, Professor K.N.
 Panikkar stated in his editorial note that archaeological and historical research are not solely meant for experts and professionals in the field.
 Everyone with thinking power should handle it.
 Later elaborating further, in an interview given to Frontline dated April 2010, Panikkar made his stand much clearer.
 He suggested public participation in archaeological excavations at Pattanam―which he termed “Democratic Archaeology”―in which the local people would be part of the excavation.
 In other words archaeologists and ASI need not interfere in excavations since guidelines and diggings shall be by “People’s Democracy”.
-Keeping archaeologists at bay was a necessity for KCHR since expertise observations and remarks can lead to serious implications for Pattanam.
-Beyond all such serious lapses and incredible turnovers at Pattanam, what has raised eyebrows is the interference of JNU historians who were hastily propagating for Pattanam excavations to obtain it credibility in the academic world.
+Keeping archaeologists at bay was a necessity for KCHR since expert observations and remarks can lead to serious implications for Pattanam.
+Beyond all such serious lapses and incredible turnovers at Pattanam, what has raised eyebrows is the interference of JNU historians who were hastily propagating for Pattanam excavations to obtain for it credibility in the academic world.
 Professor Kumkum Roy of JNU, in her Historical Dictionary of Ancient India published in 2009 has highlighted Pattanam stating that it has now been identified with ancient Muziris.
 Similarly Professor Ranabir Chakravarti of the JNU in his work, Exploring Early India published in 2010, brings Pattanam into focus.
 Roman amphorae from Pattanam are exhibited as evidence of Mediterranean trade.
 It is not a new discovery.
 There are a number of other sites in India which have provided remains of Roman amphorae.
 But here the intention raised suspicions due to later events.

 What has now snowballed into a major controversy is the open declaration by KCHR director, Dr. Cherian in the official bulletin of the Assyrian Church of the East on March 2011, that Pattanam has been identified as ancient Muziris, where Apostle Thomas landed in India 2000 years back for propagating Christianity, which he claims has been vindicated by the excavations.
 In 2011 July, he presented a paper on Pattanam archaeology at a seminar organised by Syro-Malabar Church in Mumbai.
 A major paper on St. Thomas tradition in southwest coastal region in India was presented by Dr. Pius Malekkandathil, who is a reader at JNU.
 Earlier at Kakkanad near Kochi in 2005, Dr. Pius Malekandathil presented his paper organised by the Liturgical Research Centre of the Syro-Malabar Church on the tradition of Apostle Thomas.
 Romila Thapar has put forward the arrival of Apostle Thomas as an outcome of Mediterranean trade links of India in her work, The Penguin History of Early India, published in 2002.
 In 2006, Professor Kumkum Roy was advisor to NCERT Textbook Development Committee along with chief advisor, Professor Neeladri Bhattacharya, both from JNU.

-In the history textbook on Social Science for Class VI, they have included Muziris in the map of important trade routes without mentioning Pattanam and linking it with arrival of first Christian preachers in India.
+In the history textbook on Social Science for Class VI, they have included Muziris in the map of important trade routes without mentioning Pattanam and linking it with the arrival of the first Christian preachers in India.

 Ranabir Chakravarti of JNU is one of the members of the NCERT Textbook Development Committee.
 Assertive claims by KCHR authorities in establishing historicity of Apostle Thomas has been supported by the stand of Utio Rai Chaudhary and Furley Richmond, academic directors of Georgia University in 2011 December.
 They stated that researches are being conducted by the Georgia University on links between St. Thomas tradition and Pattanam.
 Interestingly this university has undertaken Carbon 14 dating of the Pattanam site.
 Historian Istvan Perczel from Central European University, Hungary was invited in February 2008, for delivering a lecture by KCHR chairman Professor K.N.
 Panikkar former JNU luminary and the KCHR director on the topic History of Kerala Christianity.